How it all started

 Why a hospital?

-- Poverty is still prevalent in much of India.
-30% of the population live below the international poverty line.
-50% live on less than $2 a day.
-68% make a living working the land.
+- Absolute poverty is still prevalent in India and especially in rural areas.
+20% of the population live below the international poverty line of less than $2 a day.
 Crop failure, illness or accident can result in un-repayable debt leading farmers to abandon their children, flee to the cities and even take their own lives.

 - There is a great need in the local area for free or affordable health care.
 There are many villages and hill tribes in the vicinity who have no choice but to make the journey into Salem city and pay for hospital treatment.